luije87/documentation/csv.rst

 CSV Header Value                  Value Description
 ================================= ======================================================================================
 \*email_address                   Student’s email address.
 In general this should be a .edu address
 \*username                        Student’s username.
-This should be unique and should not be something that changes
+This MUST be unique and should not be something that changes
-\*user_type                       Defaults to "Students", one of "Students", "Career Services", "Mentors"
+\*user_type                       Defaults to "Students", one of "Students", "Career Services", "Mentors" auth_identifier                   This is the identifier that is required if you use Single Sign On.
 ================================= ======================================================================================

 For an example file of the required fields [Click Here](https://drive.google.com/open?id=0B-F3sE2DoFa8LXo0dURaRTV6ODg&authuser=0)